Unsupervised Domain Adaptation for Low-dose CT Reconstruction via Bayesian Uncertainty Alignment: Experiments and Analyses

 \subsection{Baseline Methods and Evaluation Metrics}

-In this paper, we compare our proposed method with some representative CT reconstruction approaches, including Block-matching and 3D filtering (BM3D) method \cite{dabov2006image}, optimized non-local means (ONLM) method for CT reconstruction \cite{kelm2009optimizing}, Noiser2noise \cite{moran2020noisier2noise}, CycleGAN \cite{zhu2017unpaired}, unsupervised domain adaptation method for LDCT denoising (UDA-LDCT) \cite{lee2022unsupervised}, semantic information alignment-based cross-domain LDCT denoising (SIA-LDCT) method \cite{huang2022cross}.
-Note that BM3D and ONLM are traditional model-based LDCT image reconstruction method.
-Noiser2noise only refers to the LDCT images on target domain to conduct unsupervised image denoising.
-By utilizing the LDCT images on target domain and the NDCT images on source domain, CycleGAN can learn a transferable style from target domain to source domain \cite{zhu2017unpaired}.
-Compared with our proposed method, UDA-LDCT and SIA-LDCT aim to address the noise distribution shifts between source and target domains with a similar anatomical region.
-Note that we also introduce a MFVI-based Bayesian neural network (MF-BNN)\cite{20221111787255} as a baseline model, which is only trained by paired source domain data.
-Except for imposing additional $\mathcal{L}_{BNUA}$ and $\mathcal{L}_{RDA}$ modules, the network structure of our proposed method is equal to that of the MF-BNN.
-The hyperparameters of baseline methods are tuned in a wide range on the validation set of the source domain.
+\textit{1) Baseline Methods:} In this paper, we compare our proposed method with some representative CT reconstruction approaches, including Block-matching and 3D filtering (BM3D) method \cite{dabov2006image}, optimized non-local means (ONLM) method for CT reconstruction \cite{kelm2009optimizing}, Noiser2noise \cite{moran2020noisier2noise}, CycleGAN \cite{zhu2017unpaired}, unsupervised domain adaptation method for LDCT denoising (UDA) \cite{lee2022unsupervised}, local and global information alignment-based cross-domain LDCT denoising (CCDnet) method \cite{huang2022cross}.
+Note that BM3D and ONLM are traditional model-based LDCT image reconstruction methods.
+Noiser2noise only refers to the LDCT images and corresponding noisier versions on the target domain to conduct unsupervised image denoising.
+By utilizing the LDCT images on the target domain and the NDCT images on the source domain, CycleGAN can learn a transferable style from target domains to source domains \cite{zhu2017unpaired}.
+Note that we also introduce an MFVI-based Bayesian neural network (namely ``Backbone")\cite{20221111787255} as a baseline model, which is only trained by paired source domain data.
+The network structure of this model is equal to that of our proposed method, except for the lack of domain adaptation strategies.
+The hyperparameters of all baseline methods are tuned in a wide range by test-domain validation.